LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 Source code can be compiled in *optimal*, *normal*, or *debug* mode, depending on the :ref:`optimize <flag_optimize>` and :ref:`debug <flag_debug>` compiler flags.
-Optimal mode is used when deploying an application while normal and debug modes are used when developing an application.
-Compiling code in optimal mode enables several optimizations, notably use of :term:`static binding` whenever enough information is available at compile-time.
-In debug mode, most optimizations are turned off and the code is instrumented to generate :ref:`debug events <debugging_events>` that enable developer tools such as the :doc:`command-line debugger <../devtools/debugger>` and the :doc:`ports profiler <../devtools/ports_profiler>`.
+Optimal mode is used when deploying an application, while normal and debug modes are used when developing an application.
+Compiling code in optimal mode enables several optimizations, notably the use of :term:`static binding` whenever enough information is available at compile-time.
+In debug mode, most optimizations are turned off, and the code is instrumented to generate :ref:`debug events <debugging_events>` that enable developer tools such as the :doc:`command-line debugger <../devtools/debugger>` and the :doc:`ports profiler <../devtools/ports_profiler>`.